Misconceptions About Utilization Rate for AE Firms

 A good rule of thumb is that every AE firm should have an overall utilization rate goal.
 It may also make sense to set goals at the department/studio level.
 Avoid setting individual utilization goals since employees don’t control the amount of work they’re given in any week or month.
 Additionally, employees who see their work queue dwindling tend to stretch the remaining work, increasing their utilization rate but driving the project over budget.

-Transparency and communication about firm utilization goals is strongly recommended.
+Transparency and communication about firm utilization goals are strongly recommended.
 Employees should know how their work contributes to setting and reaching goals.
 However, they must keep the client’s interests in mind when determining what percentage of any given hour is truly billable.

 The Move to Lump Sum Fee Contracts